 What are the different OWASP ASVS levels?

-ASVS requirements are grouped into three assurance levels, allowing organizations to adopt controls based on risk and criticality.
+ASVS requirements are organized into three assurance levels, enabling organizations to implement controls tailored to their risk and criticality levels.

 Level 1: The critical starting point